Vzense/NebulaSDK/Python/README.md

 Python wrapper is an opensource project of Vzense Nebula API.

-The goal of this project is to help developers use Vzense TOF camera via python method easily.
+The goal of this project is to help developers use Vzense ToF camera via python method easily.

 PythonSDK version: V1.0.8